How much funding will I get under the National Disability Insurance Scheme?

 Posted on 02 May 2017 by

-One of the first concepts many people need to adapt to when transitioning into the NDIS is a shift from thinking about dollars first, then considering the supports they can get with those dollars.
+One of the first concepts many people need to adapt to when accessing the NDIS is a shift from thinking about dollars first, then considering the supports they can get with those dollars.

 Under the NDIS, funding isn’t the starting point – individual needs and goals are.